msbevers/hashGenerator/README.md

 (26) Try a GET to /stats/1 (appending data) What happens?
 Graceful?
 Meaningful Message?
 (27) Does a Shutdown and re-invocation of the binary start the number of requests over at 0 again?
 Use /stats to find out (28) Verify that the average-times are greated than 5 seconds, since we wait for 5 seonds before generating the hash.
 Is this the desired outcome?
+(30) Verify that multiple connections can be supportee simultaneously:   bash script while true do curl POST a new entry done;  Run this in multiple Terminal sessions for a while (10 minutes?
+1 hour?)
+(31) Verify that a shutdown will complete any in-flight requests and will not process those received later.
+Check the last hash entry for completeness
+(32) Verify that good error messages are passed for #31 above when the shutdown is processedm and the the hash table is complete.
+(33) Repeat much of the above with the -i switch in the curl command.
+(34) Repeat much of the above with the -v switch in the curl command.
+(35) Redirect the output to a file to get the curl timing chart
+     ex:   curl  --noproxy '*'  -X POST -H "application/json" -d '{"password":"sobermonkey"}' http://127.0.0.1:8088/hash > output
+  % Total    % Received % Xferd  Average Speed   Time    Time     Time  Current
+                                 Dload  Upload   Total   Spent    Left  Speed 100    28    0     2  100    26      0      5  0:00:05  0:00:05 --:--:--     0
+Moreys-MacBook-Pro:hashGenerator mbevers$

 Examples of execution: